 Deploy a real-time API service#

-You’ve successfully designed and tested an API service with a prediction endpoint.
+You’ve successfully designed and tested an API service including a prediction endpoint.
 The next step is to actually deploy this API service from the Design node into a production environment!

 Publish the API service on the API Deployer#